 23. Raazi (2018)

-This spy thriller quickly became one of the top-grossing Indian films with a female lead upon its release in 2018.
+This spy thriller quickly became one of the top-grossing films about India with a female lead upon its release in 2018.
 It is easily one of the best movies about the India-Pakistan conflict.

 24. Paan Singh Tomar (2012)